-I fell in love with livestock guard dogs in 1993.
+I fell in love with livestock guardian dogs in 1993.
 It was my first assignment for the Capital Press, a multi western states agriculture weekly for which I still write.
 The first thing I learned, was that these “oh so beautiful” dogs are working dogs and not pets.

 If you don’t understand that, read the following message Cat Urbigkit (author/photographer/rancher from Pinedale, Wyoming) posted on Facebook.

 I may get slammed for this, but I feel it’s time I speak up since it’s taking up too much of my time these days.
 This week I’ve been swamped with messages to adopt, foster, or take on big white dogs that are located in rescues – some in Wyoming and some far, far away.
 These messages are often from good-hearted friends, but others are from strangers.
 My answer is always no. Here’s why:

 • It’s rare that these dogs are working guardians – most have been bred and raised as companion animals.
 To expect them to perform as working guardians is to set them up for failure, and endangers our livestock and working dogs in the process.